-28.1 Clause 28-Annualised wage arrangements apply to an employer and an individual employee who is a Supervisor/Trainer/Coordinator Level I or II (as defined in clause 2-Definitions).

-28.2 Annualised wage instead of award provisions

-- (a) An employer and a full-time employee may enter into a written agreement for the employee to be paid an annualised wage in satisfaction, subject to clause 28.10(c), of any or all of the following provisions of the award: - (i) clause 17.2(f) -Penalty rate for ordinary hours worked outside spread of hours-day workers; - (ii) clause17.2(g) -Weekend penalty rates for ordinary hours-day workers: - (iii) clause 17.2(g)-Public holiday penalty rates for ordinary hours-day workers; - (iv) clause 18.5(b)-Penalty rate for work done during meal breaks; - (v) clause 19.4-Ship trial penalty rates; - (vi) clause 20-Minimum rates; - (vii) clause 30-Allowances and special rates; - (viii) clause 27-Payment of wages; - (ix) clause 33.1 Penalty rates for day workers; - (x) clause 33.2(g)-Methods of arranging ordinary working hours work on a shift other than a rostered shift; - (xi) clause 33.2-Special provisions for shiftworkers; - (xii) clause 32-Overtime; - (xiii) clause 34.4 Annual leave loading; - (xiv) clause 53-Allowances and related matters-vehicle manufacturing employees; - (xv) clause 54-Allowances and related matters-vehicle manufacturing employees [Varied by PR718827, PR718982, PR729264, PR729449]
+- 28.1 Clause 28-Annualised wage arrangements apply to an employer and an individual employee who is a Supervisor/Trainer/Coordinator Level I or II (as defined in clause 2-Definitions). - 28.2 Annualised wage instead of award provisions - (a) An employer and a full-time employee may enter into a written agreement for the employee to be paid an annualised wage in satisfaction, subject to clause 28.2(c), of any or all of the following provisions of the award: - (i) Clause 17.2(f)-Penalty rate for ordinary hours worked outside spread of hours day workers; - (ii) Clause 17.2(g)-Weekend penalty rates for ordinary hours-day workers; - (iii) Clause 17.2(h)-Public holiday penalty rates for ordinary hours-day workers; - (iv) clause 18.5(b)-Penalty rate for work done during meal breaks; - (v) clause 19.4-Ship trial penalty rates; - (vi) clause 20-Minimum rates; - (vii) clause 30-Allowances and special rates; - (viii) clause 27-Payment of wages; - (ix) clause 33.1-Penalty rates for day workers; - (x) clause 33.2(g)-Methods of arranging ordinary working hours work on a shift other than a rostered shift; - (xi) clause 33.2-Special provisions for shiftworkers; - (xii) clause 32-Overtime; - (xiii) clause 34.4-Annual leave loading; - (xiv) clause 54-Allowances and related matters-vehicle manufacturing employees - (xv) Allowances and related matters-vehicle manufacturing employees; - (xvi) clause 56-Shiftwork and rates-vehicle manufacturing employees; and - (xvii) clause 57-Overtime-vehicle manufacturing employees. - (b) Where a written agreement for an annualised wage agreement is entered into, the agreement must specify: